abhicoo/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
-	Adding Batch Normalization and Dropout Layer helped in better predictions.
+	*Adding Batch Normalization and Dropout Layer helped in better predictions.

 If a well known architecture was chosen:
 * What architecture was chosen?
-	I used basic version of LeNet model with some adjustments like Batch Normalization and Dropout.
+	*I used basic version of LeNet model with some adjustments like Batch Normalization and Dropout.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-	The model is having for than 95% accuracy on all the datasets.
+	*The model is having for than 95% accuracy on all the datasets.
 Since the accuracy difference is not much and high the model has learnt and generalized well.

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are seven German traffic signs that I found on the web:

 ![alt text][image6] ![alt text][image7] ![alt text][image8] ![alt text][image9]
 ![alt text][image10] ![alt text][image11] ![alt text][image13]

-The first image might be difficult to classify because ...

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).